-- Look for funding from sources both inside and outside Oxford.
+- Look for funding from both the University of Oxford and external sources.
 Receiving an offer of a place to study at Oxford does not necessarily mean that we can also offer you funding.
 However, there are a range of other options open to our graduate students.
-After you have read the tabs on this page about the scholarships, Research Council funding and studentships that Oxford offers, we also recommend you research external funding and loans for which you may be eligible.
+After you have read all the sections on this page about the scholarships, Research Council funding and studentships that the University offers, we also recommend you research external funding and loans for which you may be eligible.

 - Do not wait until you get here to think about funding for future years.
 The vast majority of Oxford scholarships are open to new graduate students only.
 Funding options for on-course students are extremely limited.
 You should therefore be confident that you can fund your whole course, including living costs.

 - Do not assume you can earn your way through your studies.
 If you are a full-time student, there will not be much time to take on paid work, and if you are a part-time student, you will need to ensure that work does not impact on your studies.
 See our Policy on working whilst studying.

 For the 2024-25 academic year, the University expects to be able to offer over 1,000 full or partial graduate scholarships for new students.